Whoishanie/gloss-perception/README.md

 ## Projects

-### Project 1 — GlossTinyNet: Training a CNN from Scratch
+### Project 1 ,GlossTinyNet: Training a CNN from Scratch

 > *Can a small CNN trained directly on human gloss ratings learn a biologically plausible representation?*